MinecraftServerControl/mscs/README.md

 * $MAXIMUM_MEMORY - The maximum amount of memory for the server.
 * $SERVER_LOCATION - The location of the server .jar file.

+### Example key/value pairs

-The following example key/value pairs are equivalent to the default values:
+Equivalent to the default values:

     mscs-client-version=$CURRENT_VERSION
     mscs-client-jar=$CLIENT_VERSION.jar